List of awards and nominations received by Mariska Hargitay

 This article is a list of awards and nominations received by Mariska Hargitay.

 Mariska Hargitay is an American actress known for her roles in television.
-Over her career she has received several awards including a Primetime Emmy Award, a News and Documentary Emmy Award, a Golden Globe Award, two People Choice Awards, and an MTV Video Music Award.
+Over her career she has received several awards including three Primetime Emmy Awards, a News and Documentary Emmy Award, a Golden Globe Award, two People Choice Awards, and an MTV Video Music Award.

 She is best known for her role as Detective Olivia Benson in the NBC police procedural crime drama series Law & Order: Special Victims Unit (1999–present).
-The role earned her eight nominations for the Primetime Emmy Award for Outstanding Lead Actress – Drama Series winning once at the 58th Primetime Emmy Awards for the episode "911" (2006).
-She won the Golden Globe Award for Best Actress – Television Series Drama at the 62nd Golden Globe Awards.
-She also earned nominations for six Screen Actors Guild Awards for Outstanding Actress in a Drama Series.
+The role earned her eight nominations for the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series winning once at the 58th Primetime Emmy Awards for the episode "911" (2006).
+She won the Golden Globe Award for Best Actress in a Television Series – Drama at the 62nd Golden Globe Awards.
+She also earned nominations for six Screen Actors Guild Awards for Outstanding Performance by a Female Actor in a Drama Series.

 She won the News and Documentary Emmy Award for Best Documentary for producing the HBO documentary I Am Evidence (2017) about the investigation into rape kits.
 At the 2015 MTV Video Music Awards she won the Video of the Year Award for the Taylor Swift music video "Bad Blood".